rdfostrich/article-jws2018-ostrich/content/storage.md

 which will be further explained in [](#querying).

-Finally, in order to speed up the process of patching a snapshot's triple pattern subset for any given offset, we add metadata about the position of each triple inside the delta to the deletion trees.
+Finally, in order to speed up the process of patching a snapshot's triple pattern subset for any given offset, we add metadata about the relative position of each triple inside the delta to the deletion trees.
-This position information allows the querying algorithm to exploit offset capabilities of the snapshot store to resolve offsets for any triple pattern against any version.
+This position information has two purposes:
+1) it allows the querying algorithm to exploit offset capabilities of the snapshot store to resolve offsets for any triple pattern against any version;
+and 2) it allows deletion counts for any triple pattern and version to be done efficiently.
 This process will also be further explained in [](#querying).

 {:.todo}